 Book 4 of the Zak Bates Eco-adventure series

 It was close to eleven at night when Chitra Bandara started her long trek home from her office.
-Most nights, she would have already comfortably nuzzled up in her bed by this time, but tonight she had stayed late with a client then remained at her office for some much needed catching up on the endless stream of paperwork.
+Most evenings, she would have already been comfortably nuzzled up in her bed by this time, but tonight she had stayed late with a client, then remained at her office for some much needed catching up on the endless stream of paperwork.

 No, this will be a quiet, uneventful walk through the neighborhood that I serve in my role as a therapist, she thought, and I’ll arise in the morning much more restful for it.
 That future almost came true, but then she heard a sound that she could not ignore.

 As a practicing Buddhist, she believed that all the creatures on earth were precious.
 In fact, all life was precious.
 So, the sound that arose as she passed a dark alley caused her to pause, at first merely out of curiosity and then with a need to investigate.
 But not before she pulled the can of mace and the alarm from her pocketbook and held one in each hand.